SentinelDataHub/Scripts/dhus_get_0.3.5_readme.md

   This script allows to get products from Sentinels Data Hubs executing query with different filter.
 The products can be visualized on shell and saved in list file or downloaded in a zip file.
   Recommendation: If this script is run as a cronjob, to avoid traffic load, please do not schedule it exactly at on-the-clock hours (e.g 6:00, 5:00).

+NOTE: dhusget functionality is guaranteed in Linux environment.
+Linux emulators can cause failures.

 OPTIONS